A dual-pairing summation-by-parts finite difference framework for nonlinear conservation laws: Continuous Analysis

 This strategy of showing that some total energy/entropy-like quantity is non-increasing, that is $\partial_t E \leq 0$, is called the energy method.
-Note that for the vector invariant form of the nonlinear shallow water equations \eqref{eq:1d-cons-swe-vec}, the only tool needed to prove entropy/energy stability is integration by parts.
-However, the Burger's equation \eqref{eq:burgers-original} and the flux form of the nonlinear shallow water equations \eqref{eq:1d-cons-swe} require both the product rule and the chain rule, as well as integration by parts.
-This is generally true for many important nonlinear conservation laws, such as the Euler equations of compressible gas dynamics.
-While discrete numerical derivative and integration operators can be designed to emulate integration by parts, it is challenging (or impossible) to design numerical operators to mimic the chain rule or product rule at the discrete level for general functions.
-To enable the development of robust and provably entropy/energy stable numerical schemes, equations at the continuous level must be rewritten into the so-called skew-symmetric form so that we can forgo the use of chain/product rule when performing the energy method.
+Note that the key steps in the derivation of the entropy estimate for our model are integration by parts, the product rule, and the chain rule.
+However, while discrete numerical derivative and integration operators can be designed to emulate integration by parts, it is challenging (or impossible) to design numerical operators to mimic the chain rule or product rule at the discrete level for general functions.
+To enable the development of robust and provably entropy-stable numerical schemes, equations at the continuous level must be rewritten into the so-called \emph{skew-symmetric form} so that we can forgo the use of chain/product rule when performing the energy method at the discrete level.